 Cousin Minnie Pearl made her debut in 1939 at a women's club in South Carolina.
 She based the character on a backwoods woman she had met in Alabama.
 In 1940, Pearl stepped onto the Opry stage for the first time.
 The night of her debut, Opry producer George D. Hay eased Pearl's rattled nerves by giving her a timeless piece of showbiz advice: love your audience.
 "Just love 'em, honey," Hay said.
 "They'll love you back."

 Because producers feared her country bumpkin character would offend listeners, Pearl had to go on after 11 p.m.
-Of course, they had no need to worry.
+They did not need to worry of course.
 Hay was right.
 Minnie loved her audience and they loved her right back.
 Cards and letters flooded in for the gal from Grinder's Switch.

 Leave 'em Laughin'